 You should refer your patient if they:

-- have been absent from work for 4 weeks, or likely to reach 4 weeks
+- have been absent from work for four weeks, or are likely to reach four weeks

 - are likely to be able to return to work within a 12 week period.

 Can I refer someone earlier or later than 4 weeks?

 You can refer earlier or later than four weeks if:

 - it's obvious they will be absent for four weeks — an earlier referral may help shorten sickness absence